firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 Any income you get over the month you put in your savings account directly, it doesn't need to reside on your bank account: it would only muddle your € 1000.
 If you want to create specific saving targets for the money in your savings account you use [piggy banks](../financial-concepts/piggies.md).

-Two differences between zero sum budgeting and Firefly III:
+Two differences between zero-sum budgeting and Firefly III:

 - You don't need to budget all the money.
 - You separate the income from the budgeting and spending process